 R 3.1.6 The company published on its website the tasks delegated to the Audit Committee, and the committee's objectives, rules of procedure and composition (specifying the members' names, a brief CV and the date of appointment).
-No

 OTP Bank Plc. has established and operates an Audit Committee, which supports the work of the Supervisory Board, and the Bank has published the names of the members, each with a brief CV.
-The tasks delegated to the Audit Committee, and the objectives and procedural rules of the Committee, are not in the public domain.
+The tasks delegated to the Audit Committee and the Committee's objectives are public and available in the Articles of Association and in the Corporate Governance Report.
+The Audit Committee's rules of procedure are not in the public domain.

 R 3.1.6.1 The company published on its website the tasks delegated to the Nomination Committee, and the committee's objectives, rules of procedure and composition (specifying the members' names, a brief CV and the date of appointment).
-No

-OTP Bank Plc. has established and operates an Audit Committee, which supports the work of the Supervisory Board, and the Bank has published the names of the members, each with a brief CV.
-The tasks delegated to the Audit Committee, the objectives and procedural rules of the Committee are not in the public domain.
+OTP Bank Plc. has established and operates a Nomination Committee, which supports the work of the Supervisory Board, and the Bank has published the names of the members, each with a brief CV.
+The tasks delegated to the Nomination Committee and the Committee's objectives are public and available in the Corporate Governance Report.
+The Nomination Committee's rules of procedure are not in the public domain.

-R 3.1.6.2 The company published on its website the tasks delegated to the Remuneration Committee, and the committee's objectives, rules of procedure and composition (specifying the members' names, a brief CV and the date of appointment).
-Yes

-R 3.2.1 The Audit Committee / Supervisory Board oversaw the effectiveness of risk management, the operation of the internal control system and the internal audit activity.
+- R 3.1.6.2 The company published on its website the tasks delegated to the Remuneration Committee, and the committee's objectives, rules of procedure and composition (specifying the members' names, a brief CV and the date of appointment).
+Yes - R 3.2.1 The Audit Committee / Supervisory Board oversaw the effectiveness of risk management, the operation of the internal control system and the internal audit activity.